 should be discussed, with problem solving solutions identified.
 Future actions should be

 conferred and decided as well as areas for development.
-For employees who have length
+For employees who have a length

 of service, it may be more difficult to identify areas where they might need further training